Festivals

 Where is it?
 Henham Park, Suffolk

 Who’s playing?
-Latitude 2026 will mark the festival’s 20th anniversary, so chances are they’ll want an especially tasty line-up.
-They’ve even reached out to festivalgoers themselves to tally up fans’ favourite artists, comedians and voices to make sure it’s a year to remember.
-Last year saw Sting, Fatboy Slim, and Snow Patrol top the bill across the three days, and this year’s line-up is just as star-packed, with Lewis Capaldi, David Byrne and Teddy Swims all headlining in 2026.
+Latitude 2026 will mark the festival’s 20th anniversary, and they’ve even reached out to festivalgoers themselves to tally up fans’ favourite artists, comedians and voices to make sure it’s a year to remember.
+This year’s line-up is star-packed with Lewis Capaldi, David Byrne and Teddy Swims all headlining in 2026.

 Don’t be surprised if you see: Some of the best comedians in the biz.
 Latitude has built a name as one of the best festivals to see big names like Romesh Ranganathan, James Acaster and Rose Matafeo, as well as rising comedy stars like Sophie Duker.
 Oh, and flamenco dancers on a floating stage.
 You’ve not had too many ciders, it’s a Latitude thing…